Wiki · Concept · Last reviewed June 14, 2026

 Definition

-Math benchmarks in AI are evaluation sets built from arithmetic word problems, competition mathematics, olympiad-style problems, or expert-created mathematical tasks.
-They are used because many answers can be checked automatically while the path to the answer still requires abstraction, search, symbolic manipulation, calculation, and error control.
+Math benchmarks in AI are evaluation sets built from arithmetic word problems, competition mathematics, olympiad-style problems, proof tasks, or expert-created mathematical challenges.
+They are used because many final answers can be checked automatically while the route to the answer still requires abstraction, search, symbolic manipulation, calculation, and error control.

 AIME refers to the American Invitational Mathematics Examination, a real student contest administered by the Mathematical Association of America.
-In AI benchmarking, "AIME 2024" and similar labels usually mean that model developers are testing systems against problems from that contest year, often reporting pass@1 or majority-vote accuracy.
+In AI benchmarking, "AIME 2024" and similar labels usually mean that model developers are testing systems against problems from that contest year, often reporting pass@1, consensus, or best-of-N accuracy under a particular tool and sampling protocol.

 The category also includes the MATH dataset, MATH-500 subsets, GSM8K, olympiad-style geometry and coding-math tasks, Chinese National Mathematical Olympiad evaluations, and newer private or semi-private expert benchmarks such as FrontierMath.
 These tests are not interchangeable.
 They differ in difficulty, public availability, answer format, contamination risk, and what kind of reasoning they actually measure.